Bassadin/ttn-locator/README.md

 pnpm install
 ```

-- Create a Database in MySQL (or) You can use GUI to create a database
+- Create a Database in PostgreSQL (or) You can use GUI to create a database

 ```
-mysql> CREATE DATABASE express;
+PostgreSQL> CREATE DATABASE express;
 ```

 - Copy the `.env.sample` file as `.env`